 At Bayern, he had superstars at the ready in the shape of Toni Kroos, Arjen Robben, Franck Ribery, Philip Lahm, Thomas Muller, and Bastian Schweinsteiger.
 In fact, they were the dominant side in the league all throughout his time regularly winning the league weeks in advance.
 The arrival of Robert Lewandowski in his second season at the club was also on a free transfer.

 In fact, even during the interview of him stating that he is not leaving, Guardiola also mentioned how he has already started planning with the board on how to best go about the upcoming transfer window, which can only mean one thing- more signings are a surety.
-Furthermore, wantaway Spurs talisman Harry Kane and Aston Villa captain Jack Grealish are among the favourites to join the current champions.
+Furthermore, wantaway Spurs talisman Harry Kane is the favorite to join the current champions.

 Under Guardiola’s stewardship, a lot of extremely talented players have come and gone.
 Leroy Sane, Kevin De Bruyne, Raheem Sterling, David Silva have all played over the years.
 However, one player that is causing the most buzz for the manager and across the continent, is one of the main reasons why Guardiola will not be going anywhere.

 "He is a special person for all of us.
 He is so nice.
 He helped me a lot.
 We cannot replace him.
 We cannot." 😢